nalmadi/refactoring/README.md

 # Extension:

+- Complete and in-depth cleanup/refactoring of hard-coded numbers in the above two python games!
 -  Apply refactoring to “search_maze_before.py”
-- Apply refactoring to your implementation of Sudoku from CS231.
-- Apply refactoring any code that you wrote previously.